What is a VPS and how do they work?

-Otherwise known as a virtual private server, a VPS is a type of hosting service offered by providers like us.
-VPS cleverly spreads resources over several virtual machines without the bandwidth and traffic limitations which usually go hand in hand with shared hosting.
+Otherwise known as a virtual private server, a VPS is a type of hosting service offered by web hosting providers like us.
+A VPS cleverly spreads resources over several virtual machines without the bandwidth and traffic limitations which usually go hand in hand with shared hosting.
 In other words, you’ll have the same total control over server configuration that dedicated hosting offers, but at a more affordable price.

 How does VPS hosting work?

 With VPS hosting, you can enjoy the key benefits of a dedicated server, despite the fact that the physical server you’re using is shared.
-This is made possible by server virtualisation, which breaks the server up into sections so that it can run as multiple separate virtual servers, instead of a single dedicated one.
-Plus, so long as you have an internet connection, you can connect to your VPS from anywhere in the world!
+And so long as you have an internet connection, you can connect to your VPS from anywhere in the world!

 What is a VPS used for?